UNH-Robotics/pioneer-hallway/README.md

    Sends a "forward" message to the controller as String

-   Listens to obst_tracker and controller for String
+   Listens to obst_tracker for String

 # Usage